Brian Leveson: Press ethics inquiry and News International phone hacking scandal

 It was announced on 13 July 2011 that Leveson would lead the public inquiry into issues of British press culture, practices and ethics raised by the News International phone hacking scandal.
 On 20 July, Prime Minister David Cameron announced that the scope of the inquiry had widened to include the BBC and social media.

 The hearings began on Monday 14 November 2011.
 The full report was published on 29 November 2012 and is available online.

 Later career

 In 2013 Leveson was appointed as Chancellor of Liverpool John Moores University, taking over from Brian May, who stepped down at the end of his term.

-In 2019, Leveson was appointed as the Investigatory Powers Commissioner, and re-appointed for a further three-year term in October 2022.
+In 2019, Leveson was appointed as the Investigatory Powers Commissioner, re-appointed for a further three-year term in October 2022, and again for a further three-year term in October 2025.

+In December 2024, Leveson was appointed by the Lord Chancellor to carry out an independent review of the criminal courts.
+Part 1 of the report, covering reform of the courts, was published in July 2025, and part 2, covering efficiency, was published in February 2026.

 Personal life

-Leveson and his wife Lynne (daughter of Aubrey Fishel, also from Liverpool) are Jewish.
+Leveson has a wife, Lynne (daughter of Aubrey Fishel, also from Liverpool).
 The couple have three children.

 Honours

-In 1986, Leveson took silk and was appointed Queens Counsel granting him the Suffix of 'QC', upon appointment as a Judge the suffix was no longer used.
+In 1986, Leveson took silk and was appointed Queen's Counsel granting him the Suffix of 'QC', upon appointment as a Judge the suffix was no longer used.

 Leveson was appointed a Knight Bachelor in 2001, by Queen Elizabeth II granting him the title of 'Sir'.
 In 2006 Leveson was sworn as a Privy Counsellor which grants him the Style 'The Right Honourable' for life.

+The Prime Minister's Office announced on 16 July 2026 that Leveson was to be made a crossbench peer.
+He was created as Baron Leveson of Liverpool, of Liverpool in the County of Merseyside on 25 August 2026.